Package insert / product label

 - have any other medical conditions

-For patients with diabetes, if you are taking Telmisartan you should not take aliskiren.
+For patients with diabetes, if you are taking Telmisartan tablets you should not take aliskiren.

-Telmisartan may affect the way other medicines work, and other medicines may affect how Telmisartan works.
+Telmisartan tablets may affect the way other medicines work, and other medicines may affect how Telmisartan tablets work.
 Especially tell your doctor if you take: